YuChinKoo/project-arceus/README.md

 - Allow edits to their personal website

 builtin editor
-- Allow website auto-generated, and also resume (in latex), cover letter, etc)
+- Allow website auto-generated, and also resume and cover letter (in latex)

 ## Technology
 MERN STACK + GRAPHQL